Zumiez (NASDAQ:ZUMZ) Releases Q2 2022 Earnings Guidance

-Zumiez (NASDAQ:ZUMZ – Get Rating) issued an update on its second quarter 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $0.45-$0.55 for the period, compared to the consensus earnings per share estimate of $0.68.
+Zumiez (NASDAQ:ZUMZ – Get Rating) updated its second quarter 2022 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $0.45-$0.55 for the period, compared to the consensus estimate of $0.68.
 The company issued revenue guidance of $232.00 million-$239.00 million, compared to the consensus revenue estimate of $243.65 million.

-ZUMZ has been the subject of a number of research analyst reports.
-TheStreet downgraded shares of Zumiez from a b- rating to a c rating in a research report on Friday, June 3rd.
-StockNews.com lowered shares of Zumiez from a buy rating to a hold rating in a research report on Monday, June 6th.
-Finally, B. Riley reaffirmed a buy rating on shares of Zumiez in a research report on Friday, June 3rd.
-Five investment analysts have rated the stock with a hold rating and one has given a buy rating to the stock.
-According to MarketBeat.com, the company presently has a consensus rating of Hold and an average price target of $48.00.
+Several research firms have weighed in on ZUMZ.
+B. Riley reissued a buy rating on shares of Zumiez in a research note on Friday, June 3rd.
+TheStreet downgraded shares of Zumiez from a b- rating to a c rating in a research note on Friday, June 3rd.
+Finally, StockNews.com downgraded shares of Zumiez from a buy rating to a hold rating in a research note on Monday, June 6th.
+Five equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $48.00.

 About Zumiez (Get Rating)